Washington D.C. Landlord Tenant Rights

 In addition to having laws that address general issues like repairs and security deposits, most places, including Washington D.C., grant rights and responsibilities about things like lock changes and a landlord’s right to entry.
 See the topics below for more information.

-Landlord Right to Entry in Washington D.C.
+Landlord Right To Entry in Washington D.C.

 Landlords in Washington D.C. have the right to enter rental property for inspections and other purposes reasonably related to upkeep.
 They must give the tenant at least 48 hours of written advance notice (except in emergencies) and can only enter in a reasonable time, place, and manner.